Biological E. cuts price of its COVID-19 vaccine to Rs 250 per dose | Health

 In March this year when the inoculation of children in the age group of 12 to 14 years against COVID-19 commenced in the country, the Corbevax vaccine was used and its price was fixed at Rs 145 for the government vaccination program.

-''BE has lowered the price of its vaccine with the aim of making it more affordable and help increase the reach to protect the maximum number of children against the virus,'' the company said.
+''BE has lowered the price of its vaccine to make it more affordable and help increase the reach to protect the maximum number of children against the virus,'' the company said.

 BE had collaborated with Texas Children's Hospital and Baylor College of Medicine in the development of Corbevax.
-Prior to receiving EUA for vaccination, the company said it conducted Phase II and III multi-center clinical trials in 624 children aged 5-12 and 12-18.
+Before receiving EUA for vaccination, the company said it conducted Phase II and III multi-center clinical trials in 624 children aged 5-12 and 12-18.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)